British Rail Class 221: Avanti West Coast

 Avanti West Coast used the Class 221 units primarily between London Euston, Chester, Wrexham and North Wales.
 They were also used by a declining number of London Euston to West Midlands services.

 The trains on the North Wales route sometimes operated as double units for all or part of the journey.
 They ran from London Euston and terminated at any of Chester, Holyhead or Wrexham.

-In December 2019, Avanti West Coast placed an order for 10 seven-car Class 807 electric units which will replace its Class 221 fleet, along with 13 Class 805 bi-mode units as part of £350 million contract with Hitachi.
+In December 2019, Avanti West Coast placed an order for 10 seven-car Class 807 electric units which have replaced its Class 221 fleet, along with 13 Class 805 bi-mode units as part of £350 million contract with Hitachi.
 These were planned to enter service in 2023.

 In June 2022, 221142 and 221143 were the first Class 221 units to be returned to their owners after their leases to Avanti West Coast ended.
 With the introduction of the units, seven Class 221s have so far been transferred to CrossCountry in 2024.
 Avanti West Coast withdrew its final pair of Class 221s on 14 December 2024.